 Selling Alcohol to Underage Persons

 Selling alcohol to underage persons is a serious criminal offense that is not treated lightly by the court system.
 This offense occurs on a daily basis in Ohio.
-Due to the fact that Ohio’s legal drinking age is 21, it is also illegal for anyone to provide alcohol to underage individuals.
+Due to the fact that Ohio’s legal drinking age is 21, it is also illegal for anyone to provide alcohol to individuals under Ohio’s legal drinking age of 21.

 Selling alcohol to underage persons can be defined according to the Ohio Revised Code (ORC 4301.69) as anyone who does any of the following: